Riggstadt/DIODESIM/README.md

 4. Semiconductor device modeling with SPICE by Massobrio, Giuseppe

-All custom plots are done in matplotlib
+All custom plots are done in matplotlib.

-All schematics if not otherwise specified are done in draw.io
+All schematics if not otherwise specified are done in draw.io.